 : Soapy water in a bucket with a towel

-: Apron and a cover sheet or newspapers – plus paper towels – for clean-up.
+: Apron, a cover sheet, newspapers, and paper towels for clean-up.

 Let’s get started: